C-D-Lewis/blog.chrislewis.me.uk/posts/2024-10-05-One-Repo-Many-Worlds.md

 some gifts to the village.
 It was a success and we had a lot of fun.

-In doing this, I hosted the world on a Raspberry Pi 4 8GB with a SATA SSD over USB, later moving to a Raspberry Pi 5 8GB with a Pimoroni nVME BASE, which worked like a charm.
+In doing this, I hosted the world on a Raspberry Pi 4 8GB with a SATA SSD over USB, later moving to a Raspberry Pi 5 8GB with a Pimoroni NVMe BASE, which worked like a charm.
 This had some distinct advantages over paying a hosting provider (given I was okay with the burden on maintenance):